Blue Mountains

 PFAS investigation and raw water testing results

-Sydney Water and NSW Health have advised Sydney's drinking water is compliant with the existing Australian Drinking Water Guidelines and is safe to drink.
+The NSW Government has advised Sydney's drinking water is compliant with Australian Drinking Water Guidelines and is safe to drink.

 Learn more at nsw.gov.au/pfas